Ar0n01/RobotOrderingSystem/README.md

 <img width="2880" height="1636" alt="Dashboard_Cocktail_Ratings" src="https://github.com/user-attachments/assets/b25d1438-ac18-4798-ab72-8592bc7d4842" />

 # Process
-There are two main CPE processes: one for the ordering system and one for the vote system.
+There are two main CPEE processes: one for the ordering system and one for the vote system.
 Each one will be explained in more detail in the following.

 ## Ordering system process
 The ordering system process looks like the following.
 It can be found [here.](https://cpee.org/flow/edit.html?monitor=https://cpee.org/flow/engine/1031/)